ito-org/ito-app/README.md

 ## Development
 ### User flow

-Select "App Flow second green" at [our Figma user flow](https://www.figma.com/file/fcDmzECUHFCrem9NBrzZSv/Ito-App?node-id=0%3A1) to see the user flow.
-We have implemented the main parts of this user flow.
+Take a look at [the user flow on Figma](https://www.figma.com/file/fcDmzECUHFCrem9NBrzZSv/Ito-App?node-id=225%3A218).
+We have implemented the major part of those screen mockups.

 Also [try our click dummy](https://www.figma.com/proto/fcDmzECUHFCrem9NBrzZSv/Ito-App?node-id=225%3A245&viewport=994%2C417%2C0.3995259702205658&scaling=scale-down) for a quick demonstration.